weglot/integration-hooks/README.md

 - `projectName`: Slug from webflow admin.
 Go to webflow admin page > Design mode > get current URL and remove https://webflow.com/design/ first part, you should get something as `my-first-project-a898b8`
+- `overwrite`: default to `false`
-- `overwrite`: if true, we replace all content in all custom head, false we append content to the existent. default to `false`
+  - `true`, we replace all content in all custom head
+  - `false` we try to replace only existing Weglot tag with new one.
+If we can't find one we append Weglot tag to current custom head

 ### Squarespace (to be set in squarespace/config.js)